*This article may contain affiliate links. For full information, please see the disclaimer here.

 That way, not only will you be able to bring home some custom-made chocolate, but you’ll also be able to learn about the intricate processes behind one of the world’s most beloved treats.
 It is definitely an experience you don’t want to miss!

 Join chocolate tours in Switzerland!

 I remember my first Swiss army knife.
 It was one of the many gifts from Switzerland that my uncle brought back from his maiden visit.
 I still have it today in fact!
 It’s stored right next to the one I bought when I went to Switzerland myself in 2017.

 Yes, just like Swiss chocolate, Swiss army knives are also popular Swiss souvenirs that make for excellent gifts.

-With so many different utility tools stored in its compact body, every Swiss army knife offers a multitude of different functions.
+With so many different utility tools stored in its compact body, every Swiss army knife offers many different functions.
 Apart from each model having its own set of tools in addition to the blade, every Swiss army knife is also unique in appearance by model.